 Our Audit Committee has established a policy governing our use of the services of our independent registered public accounting firm.
 Under the policy, our Audit Committee is required to pre-approve all audit and permissible non-audit services performed by our independent registered public accounting firm in order to ensure that the provision of such services does not impair such accounting firm's independence.
-All fees paid to Ernst & Young LLP during the years ended December 31, 2021 and 2020 were pre-approved by our Audit Committee.
+All fees paid to Ernst & Young LLP during the years ended December 31, 2022 and 2021 were pre-approved by our Audit Committee.

-The proposal to ratify the selection of Ernst & Young LLP requires the affirmative vote of a majority of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on such proposal.
-Abstentions are considered present and entitled to vote with respect to this proposal and will, therefore, be treated as votes against this proposal.
-This proposal is considered a "routine" matter and, therefore, if you do not return voting instructions to your broker by its deadline, your shares may be voted by your broker in its discretion on this proposal.
+To be approved, the proposal to ratify the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023 requires the affirmative vote "For" such proposal by the holders of a majority of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on such proposal.
+Abstentions will be counted towards the vote total, and will have the same effect as a vote "against" this proposal.
+NYSE has advised us that this proposal is considered a "routine" matter under NYSE rules and, therefore, if you do not return voting instructions to your broker by its deadline, your shares may be voted by your broker in its discretion on this proposal.
+Consequently, we do not anticipate broker non-votes for this proposal.

-THE BOARD RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE SELECTION OF ERNST & YOUNG LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2022.
+THE BOARD RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE SELECTION OF ERNST & YOUNG LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2023.